 2.)
 Dad was pulled over (just one hour into the visit!) for talking to me on the cell phone while driving.
 Fortunately for him the officer spoke no English, but he did understand "One hour off the plane from California".
 He was let go without any punishment.

 3.)
 Let us just say the whole experience was entirely a nightmare, and it was 100 percent my fault.
-Having not driven in the city at
+Having not driven in the city at all I was unaware of the scarcity of parking and the general confusion of the streets.

 Finally out of town, and underway on our vacation, we were able to relax.
 April and Mom went to sleep quickly while Dad and I plugged away on the "Autovia del Sur" which was to take us directly to Sevilla.
 We stopped for lunch in Manzanares, where we found the only place open to eat on a Sunday afternoon.